-The term loan facility matures on December 20, 2023 and the revolving credit facility matures on December 20, 2021.
+The term loan facility matures on December 20, 2023.
 The term loan facility is subject to amortization in equal quarterly installments, which commenced on March 31, 2017, of principal in an annual aggregate amount equal to 1.0% of the original principal amount of the term loans of \$300.0 million, with the remaining outstanding balance payable at the date of maturity.